dani37x/CV-maker/README.md

 I wanted create this project in many different versions, like you can see for example in files 'forms.py' and 'database.py'.
 I decided do not delete those files, because I have idea for future to add new database with login and flask authenticator.

-During near two weeks I am going to teach Django and start new project, but I should add new functions to CV-maker.

 In requirements.txt you can see all libraries versions.